AABearBots/First-Closed-Doors-Competition/README.md

 ### Types of Bots

-The AA Platform handles three different types of bots, differentiating them by their incumbencies:
+The AAPlatform handles three different types of bots, differentiating them by their incumbencies:

 #### Extractor Bots